 Sustainable swimsuit season is every season!
 Sustainable swimwear is becoming more and more popular.
 There are 50 brands here and I’m sure there are tons more.
 If you are a brand looking to be included on the list contact me here.
 Many of these brands (probably 3/4) use recycled nylon fibers, specifically Econyl.
 Econyl works with non-profits to turn plastic waste into regenerated nylon.
 Materials like ghost fish nets are taken out of the ocean and remade into virgin quality nylon fabric.

-Danish swimwear that produces two collections a year.
+A Danish swimwear brand that produce two collections a year.
 Their sustainable fabrics include recycled polyester for their swimwear and paper and polybags for biodegradable packaging.
 Their suits are produced in certified factories to ensure ethical working conditions and fair wages.

 2. Vitamin A